-- South America, principally offshore Brazil; - Australia and Asia, including Malaysia, Indonesia, Thailand and Vietnam; - the Middle East, including Kuwait, Qatar and Saudi Arabia; - Europe, principally in the United Kingdom, or U.K., and Norway; - East and West Africa; - the Mediterranean Basin, including Egypt; and - the Gulf of Mexico, including the U.S. and Mexico.
+- South America, principally offshore Brazil, and Trinidad and Tobago; - Australia and Southeast Asia, including Malaysia, Indonesia and Vietnam; - the Middle East; - Europe, principally in the United Kingdom, or U.K., and Norway; - East and West Africa; - the Mediterranean; and - the Gulf of Mexico, including the U.S. and Mexico.